Skip to main content Skip to main navigation Skip to footer content

 Educational Studies at IWU

 The Hart Career Center provides a range of services to help prepare for one’s professional life following graduation.
 The center provides assistance with writing resumes, cover letters, securing and storing letters of recommendation, on-line application processes, and seeking employment.
-The Educational Studies Department, in coordination with the Career Center, hosts a special session on the job search process each year.
+The School of Educational Studies in coordination with the Hart Career Center, hosts a special session on the job search process each year.
 Job fairs and mock interviews with area school administrators are available for teacher candidates during the senior year.
 Students who are willing to be flexible where they teach can find jobs within the first year of graduation.
 In many years, the job placement rate is 100%.

-Educational Studies Alum
+School of Educational Studies Alum

 Eli Ayala in her classroom